-A Quick Explanation of the Term "Set Up"
+A Explanation of the Term "Set Up" full and partial.

-The term set up means something different from repair bench to repair bench, but our definition of a set up includes the following: dressing the frets (filing away string wear, recrowning and polishing the frets), cleaning and sealing the fingerboard (with oil or wax), oiling the tuners, restringing, and adjusting the truss rod, nut slots and saddle for intonation and playability.
-Prior to the set up it is important to have us restring the instrument with the specific gauge and tension of strings you will be using in the future (such as light, medium etc…).
+The term set up means something different from repair bench to repair bench.
+Our definition of a full set up includes the following: dressing the frets (filing away string wear, re-crowning and polishing the frets), cleaning and sealing the fingerboard (with oil or wax), oiling the tuners, restringing, and adjusting the truss rod, nut slots and saddle for intonation and playability.
+At the time of a set up it is important to have us restring the instrument with the specific gauge and tension of strings you will be using in the future (such as light, medium etc…).
 This way all of the adjustments we make correspond to the way your instrument reacts to the tension of your gauge of strings.